urssivar/codex/docs/dictionary/intro.md

 Plus a short commentary: ["Meet the Kaitag Dictionary"](https://youtu.be/Ad2o1hwYagA) on YouTube.

 There are several critical priorities going forward.
 First, we must urgently gather more material.
 Very little has been documented about the Kaitag language and culture, and the older generation is passing away.
 Second, we need to expand and normalize the existing entries.
 This includes adding usage examples, without which many meanings remain unclear, and specifying village variants, which is essential for deeper linguistic study.
-Finally, thorough verification is needed to correct inaccuracies and to address inconsistencies in entry structure and orthography.
+Finally, thorough verification is needed to correct inaccuracies and to address inconsistencies in orthography.

 All of this will require crowdsourcing and collaboration.
-Those interested in contributing can leave their contact information via the [Google Form](https://forms.gle/ZrPaUdamKc2t8LE78) or get in touch directly.
+My contacts are below.

-Take care,
+So tired,
 Mæhæmad
 +79995339350
 <alkaitagi@outlook.com>